The United States Of Metal: The Best Band From Every State In America

 North Dakota: Egypt

 While Egypt the country may be best known for pyramids and sarcophagi, Egypt the band are known for swirling psych licks and chunky stoner riffs.
-Next time you’re in Fargo, be sure to rip a bong hit and witness the wonders of Egypt.
+Next time you’re in Fargo, be sure to rip a bong hit and blast them loud.

 Required Listening: Egypt (2005)

-With influences from thrash, death, and black metal, Skeletonwitch possess a sound that could only be described as “extreme.”
-(Though the word “evil” comes to mind, too.)
-Armed with a new vocalist and a new album produced by Kurt Ballou due out this year, we continue to expect big things from the band.
+With influences from thrash, death, and black metal, Skeletonwitch possess a sound that could only be described as ‘extreme.’
+(Though the word ‘evil’ comes to mind, too.)
+Armed with recent-addition Adam Clemans on vocals and 2018’s Kurt Ballou-produced album Devouring Radiant Light, expect even bigger things from this band soon.

 Required Listening: Stranger Than Fiction (1992)